CampusIoT/orbimote/README.md

-# OrbiMote: open-sourced LoRaWAN balloon tracker
+# OrbiMote: open-sourced LoRaWAN high-altitude balloon (HAB) tracker

 "urbi et orbi" : to the city and the world